DominicGagne/Go-Concurrency-Visualizer/README.md

 # Go-Concurrency-Visualizer
 ### A Go runtime concurrency visualizer

-Below if a visualization of the common fan-in concurrency pattern.
+This is a visualization of the common fan-in concurrency pattern.\
-Note the goroutine towards the bottom left receiving the aggregate merged results from many channels.
+Note the goroutine towards the bottom left receiving the aggregate merged results from many channels.\
+The source code for this program is under `/examples/fanIn/fanIn.go`

 ![](assets/fanInOne.gif)